MirrorNetworking/Mirror/doc/Guides/Communications/RemoteActions.md

 # Remote Actions

 The network system has ways to perform actions across the network.
 These type of actions are sometimes called Remote Procedure Calls.
-There are two types of RPCs in the network system, Commands - which are called from the client and run on the server; and ClientRpc calls - which are called on the server and run on clients.
+There are two types of RPCs in the network system, ServerRpc - which are called from the client and run on the server; and ClientRpc calls - which are called on the server and run on clients.

 The diagram below shows the directions that remote actions take:

 ![Data Flow Graph](UNetDirections.jpg)

-## Commands
+## Server RPC Calls

-Commands are sent from player objects on the client to player objects on the server.
-For security, Commands can only be sent from YOUR player object by default, so you cannot control the objects of other players.
-You can bypass the authority check using `[Command(requireAuthority = false)]`.
+Server RPC Calls are sent from player objects on the client to player objects on the server.
+For security, Server RPC Calls can only be sent from YOUR player object by default, so you cannot control the objects of other players.
+You can bypass the authority check using `[ServerRpc(requireAuthority = false)]`.

-To make a function into a command, add the [Command] custom attribute to it, and add the “Cmd” prefix.
+To make a function into a Server RPC Calls, add the [ServerRpc] custom attribute to it, and add the “Cmd” prefix.
 This function will now be run on the server when it is called on the client.
-Any parameters of [allowed data type](../DataTypes.md) will be automatically passed to the server with the command.
+Any parameters of [allowed data type](../DataTypes.md) will be automatically passed to the server with the Server RPC Call.

-Commands functions must have the prefix “Cmd” and cannot be static.
-This is a hint when reading code that calls the command - this function is special and is not invoked locally like a normal function.
+Server RPC Calls functions must have the prefix “Cmd” and cannot be static.
+This is a hint when reading code that calls the ServerRpc - this function is special and is not invoked locally like a normal function.

 ``` cs
 public class Player : NetworkBehaviour